Follow us on social

 Instead, Secretary Hegseth has focused his attention on firing civilian employees and nibbling at the edges of the Pentagon budget to shore up more funding for the president’s misguided priorities.

 The result is a performative appeal to the American people, who suffer the social and economic consequences of a runaway Pentagon budget — further militarization of U.S. foreign policy and forgone investment on civilian infrastructure.
-Taxpayers don’t need Secretary Hegseth to explain why he’s eliminating less than a hundredth of a percentage point in Pentagon spending to simply redirect it elsewhere.
+Taxpayers don’t need Secretary Hegseth to explain why he’s eliminating less than 0.07% of the Pentagon spending to simply redirect it elsewhere.
 They need big, bold action that prioritizes their security needs and wallets over the financial interests of military contractors.
 They need deep cuts to the Pentagon budget, regardless of parochial interests.

 As a second-term president, Trump is well-positioned to advance deep reductions in military spending.
 He and Secretary Hegseth also have the necessary tools to reduce the Pentagon budget.
 My colleagues and I outlined around $60 billion in cuts in January.
 Sen. Elizabeth Warren (D-Mass.) likewise detailed how to cut hundreds of billions from the Pentagon budget over the next 12 years.
 These recommendations are informed by years of research on the drivers of Pentagon waste: dangerous and unrealistic defense strategy, outsize corporate influence on the policymaking process, and downright bad deal-making with military contractors.